anav5704/anav.dev/src/content/blogs/how-to-setup-batman-chatbot-in-your-discord-server-for-free.md

 ---

 You can create a Giphy API key from your [Giphy Developer Dashboard](https://developers.giphy.com/dashboard/).
 A Giphy account is required for this.
+While creating the key, you will be given an option to chose either `SDK` or `API`.
+Choose `API` and proceed.

 ![Create Giphy API Key](./images/create-giphy-api-key.webp)

-Copy the key and paste it into the `keys.txt` file.
+Once you have created the API key, copy it and paste it into the `keys.txt` file.
 Just note that this time, instead of the API key itself, we are using a URI that has the API key in it.

 ```sh
 GIPHY_API_KEY="https://api.giphy.com/v1/gifs/search?api_key=<your-giphy-api-key>&q=Batman&limit=50"